Interfaith officiants: Council of Interfaith Communities of the United States

-In 2010, the Council of Interfaith Communities of the United States was created, which is an umbrella for interfaith-interspiritual ministers who are going beyond celebrant status to engage and organize their couples in a lifetime community ministry to support interfaith families.
+In 2010, the Council of Interfaith Communities of the United States was created.
+This is an umbrella for interfaith-interspiritual ministers who are going beyond celebrant status to engage and organize their couples in a lifetime community ministry to support interfaith families.
 The services of the minister include all of the life celebrations found in traditional faith organizations.

-The CIC-USA includes most of the first interfaith seminaries in the world including: The New Seminary (New York), One Spirit Interfaith Seminary (New York), Chaplaincy Institute for Arts and Interfaith Ministry (Berkeley, CA), Chaplaincy Institute of Maine (Maine), the American Institute for Holistic Theology (Alabama), and the Interfaith Academy for Interfaith Studies (Texas and Mexico), and the All-Paths Divinity School (Los Angeles, CA).
+The CIC-USA has members from the US and Mexico, including The New Seminary (New York), Chaplaincy Institute for Arts and Interfaith Ministry (Berkeley, CA), Chaplaincy Institute of Maine (Maine), the American Institute for Holistic Theology (Alabama), the Interfaith Academy for Interfaith Studies (Texas and Mexico), and All-Paths Divinity School (Los Angeles, CA).

+Across the pond, OneSpirit Interfaith Foundation, originally inspired by the US-based New Seminary and launched in the United Kingdom in 1996, is now an independent educational charity serving a global interfaith community.